(Photo Credit: Austin Distell)

 Set metrics around sales activities you can measure and coach.

 “Revenue is the only metric that matters.”
 Somebody actually wrote that in a recent blog post.
-If that’s how this person manages his team, I’m glad I’m not one of his reps.
+If that’s how he manages his team, I’m glad I’m not one of his reps.

 Sure, revenue is our goal in sales.
-Beating our numbers is our passion, and getting to Club is our reward.
-But revenue is a lagging indicator.
+Beating our numbers is our passion and getting to Club is our reward.
+But in terms of sales metrics, revenue is a lagging indicator.
 We can measure revenue, but we can’t manage it.
 We can, however, measure and manage the key sales activities and behaviors that drive revenue.

 Sales is no longer a lone ranger business.
 That went out last century.